Moldova in the Eurovision Song Contest 2019: Semi-final

 Anna Odobescu took part in technical rehearsals on 6 and 10 May, followed by dress rehearsals on 15 and 16 May.
 This included the jury show on 15 May where the professional juries of each country watched and voted on the competing entries.
 The Moldovan delegation requested an additional technical rehearsal on 12 May, which was later approved by the EBU.

-The Moldovan performance featured Lida Isac dressed in a long white gown and performing on stage with a snow artist dressed in a long dark gown who worked on a table with candles and a rose in a golden birdcage.
+The Moldovan performance featured Odobescu dressed in a long white gown and performing on stage with a snow artist dressed in a long dark gown who worked on a table with candles and a rose in a golden birdcage.
 The snow art depicted a range of wild animals and natural settings and ended with an image of a galaxy with the rose being freed and placed on top.
 The stage featured LED screen projections of a pre-recorded video of the snow art's creation process.
 The snow artist that joined Odobescu on stage is Kseniya Simonova, who was previously part of the Ukrainian performance for the 2011 contest.
 Anna Odobescu was also joined by three off-stage backing vocalists: Andreea Portarescu, Andrei Ștefăneț and Mihaela Andrei.

 At the end of the show, Moldova was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Moldova placed twelfth in the semi-final, receiving a total of 85 points: 27 points from the televoting and 58 points from the juries.